Chart Color Schemes

 Parkside displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Parkside's dwelling structure, as assessed in the latest Census, consisted of 54.0% houses and 46.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Adelaide metro had 75.2% houses and 24.9% other dwellings.
-Home ownership in Parkside was 32.3%, similar to Adelaide metro's level.
-The remaining dwellings were either mortgaged (28.2%) or rented (39.5%).
-The median monthly mortgage repayment in the area was $2,167, higher than Adelaide metro's average of $1,562.
-The median weekly rent figure for Parkside was $395, compared to Adelaide metro's $320.
-Nationally, Parkside's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were also higher at $395 compared to the national figure of $375.
+Parkside's dwelling structure, as per the latest Census, consisted of 54.0% houses and 46.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
+Home ownership in Parkside was 32.3%, with the remaining dwellings either mortgaged (28.2%) or rented (39.5%).
+The median monthly mortgage repayment in Parkside was $2,167, higher than Adelaide metro's average of $1,562.
+The median weekly rent figure in Parkside was recorded at $395, compared to Adelaide metro's $320.
+Nationally, Parkside's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing